 The 'wild-west park' I talk about in the rest of this website covers the area between the causeway and trail just inside the ring-road.
 Coloured orange in the map above.
 This is the area of western forest that is possible to clear of invasive.
 Although the wild sections of Stanley Park cannot be called pristine wilderness, they are very representative of western forests.
 They are as close to 'nature' as many park visitors will regularly get.
 This 'natural' habitat has been degraded by invasive plants.

 Self-directed volunteers are needed to do the hard physical work of removing the invasive plants ... and the easy upkeep in subsequent years.
-My fingers have become chronically sprained and others must continue my work.
+My body is breaking down in more and more places as I age, so others must continue my work.
 There is no organized group whose objective is the effective clearing of invasives.
 Officially, SPES organizes outing, and there is no doubt that their volunteers wish to accomplish clearing.
 But SPES has sacrificed 'effectiveness' for 'social' and 'educational' benefits.
 DIY if you want to accomplish any clearing.
 You must be responsible for your own safety.
 Know the plants to be removed.
 Respect and protect the other bio-diversity.
 The following pages tell you everything I have learned about 'how-to' over the past decade.

 - Long pants and sleeves.
 Boots or shoes with high ankles are better than low shoes for scrambling over slash.

 - Bend two pieces of cardboard and stuff them inside your socks, under your pants, to protect your shins in rough terrain.

 - Gardening gloves with strong rubber palms for gripping and pulling are essential.
 You will appreciated them keeping the dirt out of your nails.